 Reader personas are fictional representations of your ideal readers that you can use to plan and create blog content that addresses their goals, behaviors, and concerns.
 Creating reader personas will not only ensure you’re creating the right content for the right people — it will also help inform the tone and style of your blog as you write.

 While the tool is designed specifically for ads, many bloggers use Keyword Planner for their content as well.
-For example, Brian Dean, the founder of Backlinko, increased his site’s organic traffic from to 282,762 visits per month with the help of this tool.
+For example, Brian Dean, the founder of Backlinko, increased his site’s organic traffic from to around 300K visits per month with the help of this tool.

 Keyword Planner is free to use, but you’re required to have a Google Ads account to use it.